tufts-ai-robotics-group/locobot/scripts/README.md

 ## Params

 Please go into the ```GPD_pick_and_place.py``` script and adjust the parameters at the top of the screen.
 These are labeled according to what they control and should be filled out appropriately.
-Additionally, some are dependent on the components being used for instance one of the parameters is for the tuning parameters of the camera and has instructions on how to find those.
+Additionally, some depend on the components being used; for instance, one of the parameters is for the tuning parameters of the camera and has instructions on how to find those.

 You should also go through and change the parameters in ```ros_eigen_params.cfg``` in the GPD software under the ```cfg``` folder.
 This contains many parameters dependent on your robot and is used to tune the software to your liking.

 ## Troubleshooting

-Ensure ``GPD_pick_and_place``` is subscribed to ```/locobot/camera/depth/color/points``` topic.
+Ensure ```GPD_pick_and_place``` is subscribed to ```/locobot/camera/depth/color/points``` topic.

 To rebuild, **delete** `devel` and `build` from `interbotix_ws` & **delete** `build` from the `GPD` directory, then ```catkin_make```.
 This might fail, but you need to do this to remake the `build` & `devel` folders enough where GPD can install correctly.
 From there, you can follow the installation instructions on the GPD GitHub and then ```catkin_make``` your `interbotix_ws` and have it build successfully.